41 Execs Discuss Key B2B Marketing Metrics to Watch

 This makes it impossible to determine which campaigns are filling the sales pipeline and having the biggest impact on the bottom line.
 This lack of insight makes it equally as hard to demonstrate the value of the marketing team, and justify ongoing investment to your CEO or CFO.

-The Top 10 B2B Marketing Metrics to Measure in 2018
+The Top 10 Metrics B2B Marketers Should Measure

 The goals and KPIs will vary based on the campaign and company, however the 10 metrics listed below will be meaningful to any B2B organization.